CMUSTRUDEL/cmustrudel.github.io/_posts/2017-09-19-reading-group-meeting.markdown

 thumb: strudel-square-003.jpg
 ---

+#### Wednesday, Sep 5, 2019

+Okok, Sophie's back on track recording our reading group discussions.
+We have a new member this year - Hongbo Fang.
+It is our tradition to welcome new people by asking them to present a paper.
+Here's Hongbo's summary about the paper he presented:
+Hongbo FAng presented the paper "What Makes Geeks Tick?
+A Study of STack Overflow Careers" (Xu et al., 2019).
+It tests a simple hypothesis that people will contribute more on StackOverflow when searching for a new job.
+Data shows that people's reputation generating actions on StackOverflow decreases much more after a job change comparing to non-reputation generating actions, which imply that they invest extra energy to gain reputation on StackOverflow before having a new job.
+I particularly like how they systematically ruled out other plausible explanations, which strengthend their major argument and made the paper more convincing.
+It is also a good exmaple for learning how to proof causal relation in social context.

+Although I imformed him about our good tradition of bringing snacks to the meeting, he unavoidably forgot about it.
+Thanks Ei Pa for keeping our good tradition by bringing chocolate she purchased in Denmark on her way to a conference.
+It looked like they came out from a fairy tale!
+I wish I had taken pictures of those heart-shaped ones.

 #### Wednesday, July 25, 2018

 So sad.
 Today was the last group meeting of the summer season.